 NOTE - The code point for application defined RTCP packet types APP (204) is also introduced by this RFC, but the definition of application specific services is delegated to subsequent RFCs.

-Basic RTCP services are indicated to the MG by e.g. RTCP port allocation (see [ITU-T H.248.57]) for processing RTCP control flow traffic by an H.248 context.
+Basic RTCP services are indicated to the MG by an implicit or explicit request for RTCP port allocation (see [ITU-T H.248.57]) which leads to processing RTCP control flow traffic by an H.248 context.

 8.3.2 RTP profile dependent RTCP services